olashlool/reading-notes/Graphs/Graphs.md

 #### Breadth First

-* In a breadth first traversal, you are starting at a specific vertex/node.
+* In a breadth first traversal, you are starting at a specific vertex-node.
 This node must be specified when calling the BreadthFirst() method.

 * The breadth-first traversal of a graph is like that of a tree, except that graphs can have cycles.

 * When a graph has cycles and we are trying to traverse it creates the possibility of an infinite loop.

 * To prevent an infinite loop, we need to have a flag that specifies if we have already visited that vertices.
-Upon each visit, we set the ìvisitedî flag from false to true.
+Upon each visit, we set the ‚Äúvisited‚Äù flag from false to true.

 The algorithm for a breadth first traversal:

 * `Enqueue` the declared start node into the Queue.
 * Create a loop that will run while the node still has nodes present.
 * `Dequeue` the first node from the queue
-* If the `Dequeue`ëd node has unvisited child nodes, mark the unvisited children as visited and re-insert them back into the queue.
+* If the `Dequeue`‚Äòd node has unvisited child nodes, mark the unvisited children as visited and re-insert them back into the queue.

 #### Depth First